Nischal1313/GreenHouseProject/README.md

 - Network class has tasks for sending and receive.
 - Display task get all of its values to show from two different classes, depending on if the sensors need to be seen or the Wi-Fi menu.

-Due to time constraints and working alone on the project, SRP adherence is not to the level I would have liked, but the structure remains modular, readable and maintainable.
+Due to time constraints and working alone on the project, SRP adherence is not to the level I would have liked, but the structure remains modular, readable, and maintainable.

-For example I would have liked to make the setCredentials.cpp and .h files.Even more modular with handling button presses separately their own class and then setting and getting the credentials their own classes also.
+For example, I would have liked to make the setCredentials.cpp and .h files even more modular.
+Button presses could be handled in a separate class, while credential setting and getting could each have their own classes.
+I would hev improved the display and the cloud classes in a similar way.

-The class for the network setting could be improved with the same kind of task separation.
-The parsing handled in a different class rather than on the network class.
+The network settings class could be improved with similar task separation, with parsing handled in a separate class rather than within the network class.